heartify-healthcare/heartify-v2/README.md

 ## 🛠️ Technologies Used

 - **Expo + React Native** — for fast, cross-platform mobile development.
-- **Flask Backend API** — receives health data and returns predictions based on a CNN+LSTM model trained on cardiovascular datasets.
+- **Spring Boot Backend API** — receives health data and returns results based on a Deep Learning model trained on ECG datasets and a medical Large Language Model.

 ## 📱 Features